google/highway/g3doc/impl_details.md

 convention that the function has the same name as the functor except for the `TestAll` prefix.

+4) Consider also adding the op to `hwy/tests/differential_test.cc`, which runs the same inputs on every target in one process (including EMU128) and compares the results bit for bit with an independent scalar reference.
+This catches cross-target disagreements, which the per-op tests cannot see because they only compare against their own expectations.

 ## Reducing the number of overloads via templates

 Most ops are supported for many types.
 Often it is possible to reuse the same